 But it is a country, and I have been there several times.

 There are other territories like Palestine that come to mind as well.
-They have borders and check points certainly, but no representation at the UN.
+They have borders and checkpoints certainly, but no representation at the UN.
 Recognition of their state is on a country by country basis.
 It certainly has a culture different from that of Israel in language, religion, and food.

 We could have accelerated our ascension to the club.
 The Sherpstress has about 41 countries and my daughter is already at ten as of a couple of weeks ago, but we still like to travel for travel’s sake.
 For example, last Christmas we took my brother and mother to Thailand and Hong Kong with us.
-We did a stop over in Shanghai and Macau to see them both, but we could have seen many more territories we have left to visit in the region if we were just crossing off countries on a list.
+We did a stopover in Shanghai and Macau to see them both, but we could have seen many more territories we have left to visit in the region if we were just crossing off countries on a list.
 We found $150 mistake fares to Europe for Thanksgiving and went to Milan and Barcelona, some old favorites.
 This time we took my sister-in-law who liked it so much that she decided to do a study abroad in Barcelona this summer.
-We crossed Italy and Spain off the list many years ago but it’s not about going through the list and trying to get to the 100 mark faster.
+We crossed Italy and Spain off the list many years ago but it’s not about going through the list and trying to get to the 100-mark faster.
 For us, it’s about seeing more of the world than we already know, and visiting favorites as we see fit.

 This year we have already seen one new territory when we spend some time in Shanghai on the way home from our winter break trip.
 Then I went to an old favorite (Hong Kong), then Fort Myers, Florida for some R&R with family.
-Last week we enjoyed an unexpected stay in Mexico City (counts for the Sherpita though my wife and I have both been to Mexico before) then Lima, Peru, a new country for my wife but one I know well.
-Up next is Dublin/Manchester (seen them both, lived in Manchester) to see good friends, then it will be Shanghai, (not new) Beijing (new city but not a new country), Aruba (new for all of us), then Madrid and Barcelona (not new for any of us), New Delhi, India (new for all of us) and then we are hoping for a special trip in October which will be new for al of us too.
+Last week we enjoyed an unexpected stay in Mexico City (counts for our daughter though my wife and I have both been to Mexico before) then Lima, Peru, a new country for my wife but one I know well.
+Up next is Dublin/Manchester (seen them both, lived in Manchester) to see good friends, then it will be Shanghai, (not new) Beijing (new city but not a new country), Aruba (new for all of us), then Madrid and Barcelona (not new for any of us), New Delhi, India (new for all of us) and then we are hoping for a special trip in October which will be new for all of us too.

 How many countries have you visited?
 What counts and what doesn’t for you?